NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Abomination Vaults/Reaper Skull Puffball.md

 abilities_mid:
   - name: ""
   - name: "Spore Explosion"
-    desc: "  When the reaper skull puffball dies, it explodes, dealing 8d8 poison damage to each creature in a @Template[emanation|distance:20] (DC 28 Fortitude check save).\n\nCreatures that fail their save are exposed to skull rot."
+    desc: "  When the reaper skull puffball dies, it explodes, dealing 8d8 poison damage to each creature in a 20-foot emanation (DC 28 Fortitude check save).\n\nCreatures that fail their save are exposed to skull rot."

 attacks:
   - name: ""

-  - name: "Melee"
+  - name: "**Melee** `pf2:1` Tendril"
-    desc: "`pf2:1` Tendril +21 (finesse, reach 10 feet)\n__Damage__  2d12 + 8 bludgeoning plus paralysis"
+    desc: "+21 (finesse, reach 10 feet)\n__Damage__  2d12 + 8 bludgeoning plus paralysis"

   - name: "Paralysis"
     desc: " (incapacitation,poison) A creature hit by the puffball's tendril must succeed a DC 28 Fortitude check save or become [[Conditions/Paralyzed|Paralyzed]].
 The paralyzed creature can attempt a new save at the end of each of its turns."